 In the 'Open the port' field, specify a new destination port (for Internet access), and in the 'Destination port' field, enter the real port number used on the server in the local network.

 NOTE: Important!
-When creating a port forwarding rule, port mapping will only work from the WAN to the LAN (Internet to home network).
+When creating a port forwarding rule, the port mapping will only work from the WAN to the LAN (Internet to a home network).
 Port forwarding will not work when accessing from the home network.

-For example: 126.96.36.199:4389
+For example, 126.96.36.199:4389

-In this case, we use port mapping to make the web interface of the first camera available when accessing from the Internet on port 10101, and the second camera on port 10102.
+In this case, we use port mapping to make the web interface of the first camera available when accessing from the Internet on port 10101 and the second camera on port 10102.

-For example: 188.8.131.52:10101 to access the first camera and 184.108.40.206:10102 to access the second camera.
+For example, 188.8.131.52:10101 to access the first camera and 184.108.40.206:10102 to access the second camera.

-If port forwarding does not work for some reason, see the article 'What to do if port forwarding doesn't work'.
+If port forwarding does not work for some reason, see the article What to do if port forwarding doesn't work.

-Sometimes there is a task to organize a DMZ-host in the local network of the Keenetic router (it can be a web-server, a network video recorder, IP-camera or other device), which has all the ports open and thus provide full access to it from the Internet: 'Forwarding all ports to the local host (DMZ host)'.
+Sometimes there is a task to organize a DMZ-host in the local network of the Keenetic router (it can be a web-server, a network video recorder, IP camera or another device), which has all the ports open and thus provide full access to it from the Internet: Forwarding all ports to the local host (DMZ host).

-Read 'In what cases should I Use Port Forwarding and Firewall Rules?'.
+Read In what cases should I Use Port Forwarding and Firewall Rules?.

-Additional information for connecting game consoles: 'Using Xbox and PS4 when connecting via Keenetic'.
+Additional information for connecting game consoles: Using Xbox and PS4 when connecting via Keenetic.